We’re offering winter cruising from seven of our canal boat hire bases

 To check availability and book click here or call us on 0117 463 3419.

-If you are looking for a great day out this Summer, why not hire a canal boat for the day.
-You can cruise gently through the countryside with family and friends, spotting wildlife along the way.
+If you’re looking for a great day out this spring, why not hire a canal boat for the day

 We offer canal boat day boat hire from six of our bases, from just £99 per day for up to 10 people.